Port of Hamburg, Germany

 Busy Scene In Hamburg's Docks.
 GGA Image ID # 1444e24ccb

-The original warehouses have been greatly added to and improved since the opening of the Free Port to traffic.
-All of the buildings have a land and waterfront and are divided into single fireproofed divisions which are let out to business houses of all nationalities.
+The original warehouses have been greatly expanded and improved since the Free Port opened to traffic.
+All of the buildings have land and waterfront and are divided into single fireproofed divisions, which are let out to business houses of all nationalities.

 Until January 1, 1910, 1,161,069,624 square feet of land were covered by warehouse buildings, within which there were 5,417,725,716 square feet of storage accommodation.